Skip to content

 Rare earths Critical metals in smartphones and cell phones

-To ensure that electrical appliances last as long as possible, Marco Brandt fromclickrepairThe first thing you should do when you're out and about is to take care of your cell phone and other devices in the WERTGARANTIE repair marketplace.
-After all, it can easily happen that a mobile device slips out of your hand or pocket on the way to the streetcar or bus and gets damaged.
-For this reason, I am immediately advised to use a protective cover, as this usually protects mobile devices such as cell phones or tablets from all sides.
-In a representative survey of 5,000 cell phone users across Germany, it was found that smartphones without protection break almost twice as often as phones that are protected.
-"Consumers should not only pay attention to the appearance of a cover," says Marco Brandt.
+To ensure that electrical appliances last as long as possible, Marco Brandt fromย clickrepairWERTGARANTIE's repair marketplace is the first place to look after cell phones and the like when you're out and about.
+Because on the road, it can quickly happen that a mobile device slips out of the hand or pocket on the way to the streetcar or the bus and takes damage.
+For this reason, I am directly advised to use a protective case, as these usually protect mobile devices such as cell phones or tablets from all sides.
+In a representative survey, in which 5000 cell phone users were questioned throughout Germany, it was found that smartphones without protection are almost twice as likely to break as phones that are protected.
+"Consumers should not focus solely on the appearance of a cover," says Marco Brandt.

-Depending on the model, protective cases are more or less suitable for protecting the devices from drop damage.
-Flip cases are the first choice when it comes to protecting your smart phone.
-I always stick a protective film on the screen to additionally protect the phone from scratches.
-Try to avoid using your smartphone in crowds.
-This will greatly reduce the risk of dropping your phone on the floor.
-In the spirit of the Zero Waste Lifestyle even. 😉
+Depending on the model, protective cases are better or worse suited to protect the devices from drop damage.
+Flip cases the first choice when it comes to protecting the smart phone.
+I just always stick a protective film on the screen for additional protection of the phone from scratches.
+Try to avoid using your smartphone in large crowds.
+This way, you greatly reduce the risk of dropping your phone on the floor.
+In keeping with the Zero Waste Lifestyle eben. ๐Ÿ˜‰

 What to do in case of cell phone damage?

-If appliances are damaged or no longer work properly, we recommend repairing them first if possible.
-This not only avoids waste and critical resources, but is also easy on the wallet.
-For many appliances, professional repairs are not only cheaper than buying a new one, but often also cheaper than repairing them yourself at home.
-One of the reasons for this is that the necessary tools are already available and spare parts for workshops are usually cheaper in larger quantities.
+If devices are damaged or no longer function properly, it is recommended that they be repaired first - if possible.
+This not only avoids waste and critical resources, but also saves money.
+For many devices, professional repairs are not only cheaper than a new purchase, but often also cheaper than repairing them yourself at home.
+This is partly because the necessary tools are already available and spare parts for workshops are usually cheaper in larger quantities.

-What's more, the cell phone repair shop knows its stuff, whereas I would first have to familiarize myself with the subject before I could even attempt to repair a damaged smartphone, hairdryer or computer.
-In addition to mail-order repairs, some providers and portals offer the option of going one step further and also show you local service providers in many German cities.
-This way, we keep our ecological footprint even smaller.
+What's more, the cell phone repair shop knows its stuff, whereas I would have to learn the ropes before I could even venture to repair a damaged smartphone, hair dryer or computer.
+In addition to mail-order repairs, some providers and portals offer the option of going one step further and also show you local service providers in many cities in Germany.
+That way, we can keep our ecological footprint even smaller.

-The WERTGARANTIE repair marketplace confirms that insured smartphones are repaired far more frequently than those without cover.
-Insurance can therefore be particularly useful for appliances that are very expensive to purchase - such as a washing machine, dishwasher or even a high-end smartphone.
+WERTGARANTIE's repair marketplace confirms that insured smartphones are repaired far more often than those without protection.
+Especially for devices that are very expensive to purchase - such as a washing machine, a dishwasher or even a high-end smartphone - insurance can therefore make sense.

-Of course, if you have technical know-how, skilled hands and enough time, you can also try to repair it yourself.
-There are many suitable instructions and spare parts for the respective smartphone model on the Internet.
+Of course, those who have technical know-how, skilled hands and enough time can also try their hand at a repair themselves.
+Suitable instructions and spare parts for the respective smartphone model can be found on the Internet.

 Anticipatory cell phone purchase

 We can also find out in advance which devices are more robust based on experience.
-For this purpose, clickrepair, the repair marketplace from WERTGARANTIE, offers a monthly Repair checkwhich uses data from more than one million smartphones.
-The repair check can help answer the question of how durable the various devices are.
-A robust smartphone is less susceptible to damage and therefore lasts much longer if it is well looked after.
-This not only helps you to use rare earths and critical metals more sustainably, but can also save you money at the same time.
+For this purpose, clickrepair, the repair marketplace of WERTGARANTIE, offers a monthly Repair checkwhich uses data from more than one million smartphones.
+The repair check can provide assistance with the question of how durable the various devices are.
+A robust smartphone is less susceptible to damage and therefore lasts much longer if well cared for.
+In this way, you not only use rare earths and critical metals more sustainably, but you can also save money at the same time.

-If you do need a new cell phone at some point, second-hand devices can be a good alternative.
-Because if we buy a second-hand device, we can prevent it from ending up in the big pile of electronic waste.
-In most cases, second-hand parts are perfectly fine.
+If a new cell phone is needed at some point, second-hand devices can be a good alternative.
+Because if we buy a second-hand device, we can prevent it from ending up on the big pile of electronic waste.
+Most of the time, second-hand parts are perfectly fine.
 If you can't find a suitable second-hand model, it's worth finding out about the various manufacturers.
-Some smartphone manufacturers now have their devices produced under fair and sustainable conditions.
-In the article Zero Waste Apps you will also find the eBay classifieds app.
+In the meantime, some smartphone manufacturers have their devices produced under fair and sustainable conditions.
+In the Zero Waste Apps article, you can also find the eBay Classifieds app.
 There you can quickly find cheap, good used smartphones and other technology items.

 Rare earths in cell phones and smartphones